-Andrew: The official definition of risk is it looks at the potential of something to cause harm, but it also looks at the probability.
-Say you’re looking at exposure to a chemical, risk is all about the hazardous nature of that chemical, its potential to cause some sort of damage to the environment or the human body, but then exposure that translates that potential into some sort of probability.
-That is typically how we think about risk when we’re looking at regulating things.
+So the official definition of risk is it looks at the potential of something to cause harm, but it also looks at the probability.
+So typically, say you're looking at an exposure to a chemical, risk is all about the hazardous nature of that chemical, its potential to cause some sort of damage to the environment or the human body, but then exposure that translates that potential into some sort of probability.
+That is typically how we think about risk when we're looking at regulating things.

-Jack: I would draw attention to all of those things that are incalculable.
-When we are dealing with new technologies, they are often things to which we cannot assign probabilities and we don’t know very much about what the likely outcomes are going to be.
+Jack: I have very little to add to what Andrew just said, which was a beautiful discussion of the conventional definition of risk.
+I would draw attention to all of those things that are incalculable.
+When we are dealing with new technologies, they are often things to which we cannot assign probabilities and we don't know very much about what the likely outcomes are going to be.

-Andrew: Jack, so this obviously really interests me because to me an inequality is a threat to something that’s important to someone.
+Andrew: Jack, so this obviously really interests me and my work because to me an inequality is a threat to something that's important to someone.
 Do you have any specific examples of what you think about when you think about inequalities or equality gaps?

-Jack: Before we get into examples, the important thing is to bear in mind a trend with technology, which is that technology tends to benefit the powerful.
-That’s an overall trend before we talk about any specifics, which quite often goes against the rhetoric of technological change, because, often, technologies are sold as being emancipatory and helping the worst off in society – which they do, but typically they also help the better off even more.
-So there’s that general question.
+Jack: Well, I think before we get into examples, the important thing is to bear in mind a trend with technology, which is that technology tends to benefit the powerful.
+That's an overall trend before we talk about any specifics, which quite often goes against the rhetoric of technological change, because, often, technologies are sold as being emancipatory and helping the worst off in society – which they do, but typically they also help the better off even more.
+So there's that general question.

 I think in the specific, we can talk about what sorts of technologies do close inequities and which tend to exacerbate inequities.
 But it seems to me that just defining that as a social risk isn't quite getting there.

-Ariel: I would consider increasing inequality to be a risk.
-Can you guys talk about why it’s so hard to get agreement on what we actually define as a risk?
+Ariel: This moves into my next question, because I would consider increasing inequality to be a risk.
+So can you guys talk about why it's so hard to get agreement on what we actually define as a risk?

-Andrew: People very quickly slip into defining risk in very convenient ways.
-So if you have a company or an organization that really wants to do something – and that doing something may be all the way from making a bucket load of money to changing the world in the ways they think are good – there’s a tendency for them to define risk in ways that benefit them.
+Andrew: One of the things that I find is people very quickly slip into defining risk in very convenient ways.
+So if you have a company or an organization that really wants to do something – and that doing something may be all the way from making a bucket load of money to changing the world in the ways they think are good – there's a tendency for them to define risk in ways that benefit them.

 That sort of extends across many, many different areas – this tendency to bury the big risks associated with a new technology and highlight the low risks to make your tech look much better than it is so you can reach the aims that you're trying to achieve.

 Jack: I quite agree, Andrew.
-I think what tends to happen is that the definition of risk gets socialized as being that stuff that society’s allowed to think about whereas the benefits are sort of privatized.
+I think what tends to happen is that the definition of risk, if you like, gets socialized as being that stuff that society's allowed to think about whereas the benefits are sort of privatized.
 The innovators are there to define who benefits and in what ways.

 Andrew: I would agree.
 Though it also gets quite complex in terms of the social dialogue around that and who actually is part of those conversations and who has a say in those conversations.